olets/hometown-prompt/README.md

 Showing "dimmed" components was inspired by Arialdo Martini's [oh-my-git](https://github.com/arialdomartini/oh-my-git), which leaves space for inactive symbols.

 Using Git's short status format was inspired by Michael Allen's [git-radar](https://github.com/michaeldfallen/git-radar).

+## Contributing

+Thanks for your interest.
+Contributions are welcome!

+> Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+By participating in this project you agree to abide by its terms.

+Check the [Issues](https://github.com/olets/git-prompt-kit/issues) to see if your topic has been discussed before or if it is being worked on.
+You may also want to check the roadmap (see above).
+Discussing in an Issue before opening a Pull Request means future contributors only have to search in one place.

+This project loosely follows the [Angular commit message conventions](https://docs.google.com/document/d/1QrDFcIiPjSLDn3EL15IJygNPiHORgU1_OOAqWjiDU5Y/edit).
+This helps with searchability and with the changelog, which is generated automatically and touched up by hand only if necessary.
+Use the commit message format `<type>(<scope>): <subject>`, where `<type>` is **feat** for new or changed behavior, **fix** for fixes, **docs** for documentation, **style** for under the hood changes related to for example zshisms, **refactor** for other refactors, **test** for tests, or **chore** chore for general maintenance (this will be used primarily by maintainers not contributors, for example for version bumps). `<scope>` is more loosely defined.
+Look at the [commit history](https://github.com/olets/git-prompt-kit/commits/master) for ideas.

+## License

+This project is licensed under [MIT license](http://opensource.org/licenses/MIT).
+For the full text of the license, see the [LICENSE](LICENSE) file.